 For a unique race like Six Foot Track Marathon, and with a field of around 850, we know that each person may have different needs for fluid, electrolyte, sugar, food intake and this can also even vary on the day along the course based upon other factors such as heat & humidity.
 Unlike many other ultra races, we do not have any mandatory items other than requiring runners to carry the collapsible reusable cup provided at registration or another fluid carrying item such as a hand held bottle, waist belt bottle or backpack bladder.

-The race day fluids available will include supplies from our sponsor Tailwind, water and at some aid stations Coca Cola.
+The race day fluids available will include supplies from our sponsor Tailwind Nutrition Australia, water and at some aid stations Coca Cola.
 This will also be augmented through additional food supplies such as fruit and snakes/lollies at some aid stations.
 There will be no gels provided at aid stations on race day.
 We are providing some specific information below in regards to Tailwind so entrants are able to plan and make decisions ahead of time in regards to their own potential needs on race day.

 Each entrant needs to plan their race nutrition intake.
 If you require a specific brand/flavour/strength of sports nutrition or other intake such as gels or salt tablets other than water, then you do need to plan to be self sufficient to satisfy these needs.